mach0/liveStats/README.md

 ## Version history ##
 - 2013-01-01 - version 0.1 : first version (still very sketchy)
 - 2013-01-02 - version 0.11 : fixed a bug with locale
+- 2013-01-03 - version 0.2 :
+    - added "where filters"
+    - ability to clone a LiveStat toolbar

 ## Contribute ##